rosell-dk/webp-convert/docs/v2.0/converting/introduction-for-converting.md

 Unless you changed the `near-lossless` option described below, the choice is actually between lossy and *near-lossless*.

-Note that only *cwebp*, *vips*, *imagick*, *imagickbinary* and *gmagickbinary* supports this feature &ndash; and also *wpc* converter, if the cloud converter is configured to use one of these.

-*ewww* btw automatically uses *lossless* encoding for PNGs and lossy for JPEGs and therefore cannot be configured to auto select.
-While this is not good, I believe it is preferable to always using *lossy* encoding for PNGs, which is the case with *gd*, *imagick*, *gmagick*, *imagickbinary* and *gmagickbinary*.
+Note that *gd* and *ewww* doesn't support this feature. *gd* can only produce lossy, and will simply do that. *ewww* can not be configured to use a certain encoding, but automatically chooses *lossless* encoding for PNGs and lossy for JPEGs.

 ### Near-lossless
 *cwebp* and *vips* supports "near-lossless" mode.
 Near lossless produces a webp with lossless encoding but adjusts pixel values to help compressibility.
 The result is a smaller file.
 The price is described as a minimal impact on the visual quality.